AI Calling ROI Benchmarks From 6 Months of Testing

 The transition toward automated voice technology represents a fundamental shift in business economics.
 Based on extensive market data and six months of testing parameters, the AI calling ROI is highly positive for businesses that rely on phone-based outreach or inbound lead qualification.

 The core financial advantage stems from replacing fixed, expensive human labor with variable, low-cost cloud infrastructure.
-For teams ready to explore the broader landscape, the latest sales automation statistics put these cost shifts in context.
+For teams ready to explore the broader market, the latest sales automation statistics put these cost shifts in context.
 While a human SDR team easily costs hundreds of thousands of dollars annually when accounting for salaries, benefits, software, and turnover, an AI system can process an identical volume of calls for a fraction of that expense.
 Real-world testing shows that within 60 to 90 days, businesses can achieve a clear break-even point.

 Ready to close more deals with Kixie?